 The College has a significant number of staff who are fully trained in First Aid and who are able to deal with most situations which might arise in a College.
 Students in need can access support from Reception or the Care Suite.

 We work very closely with the local Police to ensure that we play our part in keeping our local community safe.
 Gangs are an issue in some areas, luckily less so here.
 We work closely with the Police to ensure we remain aware of any gang-related issues in the local area.
-We have over 2,700 students and we wish those who live and work near our site to feel secure and respected.
+We now have in excess of 2,300 students and we wish those who live and work near our site to feel secure and respected.